 Interpersonal skills and cultural awareness

 • Ability to work in a multicultural, inclusive and equitable environment.

 Salary, terms and conditions

-Contract Duration – 3 years – subject to renewal depending on funding and performance.
+Contract Duration – 28 February 2028 – subject to renewal depending on funding and performance.

 Benefits for international employees based in Fiji – SPC provides a housing allowance of FJD 1,350–3,000 per month.
 Establishment and repatriation grant, removal expenses, airfares, home leave travel, health and life and disability insurances and education allowances are available for eligible employees and their eligible dependents.
 Employees are entitled to 25 working days of annual leave per annum and other types of leave, and access to SPC’s Provident Fund (contributing 8% of salary, to which SPC adds a matching contribution).